con-f-use/sl-simpleterminal/README.md

 - It wraps lines with actual an actual newline character, not a virtual one.
 The means when you copy output, you copy superfluous newlines.
   It also means:
-- Your old output doesn't resize as you resize the window.
+- Your old output doesn't re-wrap as you resize the window.
+I.e. if you broaden the window, each line will keep it's old character width
+- If you reduce window with and then widen it again, all characters that were out of side disappear for ever.
 - There is now good way to copy a part of the output that is larger than the window, since you can't scroll AND select at the same time (again afaik).
 - Middle click copying is slightly broken